 Should I Accept an Offer from the Insurance Company?

 It may not be a good idea to accept an offer from the insurance company unless you have reviewed it first with your attorney.
 Insurance companies are notorious for taking advantage of injury victims.
-They will look for any opportunity they can find to get away with reducing your compensation or denying your claim altogether.
+They will look for any opportunity they can find to get away with reducing your compensation or denying your personal injury claim altogether.

-When you get an offer from the insurance company, you may be feeling relief.
+When you get an offer from the insurance company, you may feel relief.
 After all, you need money to cover your costs now.
 Unfortunately, insurance companies are taking advantage of this need.
 They will often offer insultingly low settlements to injury victims who need compensation the most.
 This is usually a good sign that your claim is worth significantly more.

 - Spinal cord injuries

 - Loss of limbs

 - Full sickness burns

 - Head and back injuries

 - Chest injuries, including broken ribs